 Though he passed away in 1998, her uncle, Ibrahim Farrah, continues to inspire Tarifa to develop an understanding of the music and dance of various cultures and stage them without sacrificing the essence that defines the quality of movement inherent in that culture.
 Sharing her knowledge through teaching private and group classes is quite fulfilling, however before retiring, she hopes to focus more on teaching Workshops & Master Classes to share her mentor, Ibrahim Farrah’s style of Middle Eastern Dance while being true to his goal of imposing a standard in presenting the art without sacrificing it’s rich cultural implications.

-Tarifa has written several articles on dance which have been published in Arabesque and Yallah Magazine.
-She hopes to find more time in her pending retirement to research and write about cultural dance and her own heritage.__________________________________________________________________________________ Contact Information Email: email@example.com Phone: (561) 801-5783 Address Tarifa Salem Eastern Dance Arts, LLC 5820 Cedar Oaks Dr Jacksonville, Fl.
+Tarifa has written articles on dance which have been published in Arabesque, Yallah Magazine and .
+She hopes to find more time in her pending retirement to research and write about cultural dance and her own heritage.__________________________________________________________________________________ Contact Information Email: email@example.com Phone: (561) 801-5783 Address Tarifa Salem Eastern Dance Arts 5820 Cedar Oaks Dr Jacksonville, Fl.
 32210